Homelessness: the causes and risks

 Risks of homelessness

-People living in unsuitable housing or deemed as homeless will have an increased risk of developing a range of health issues, especially:
+People living in unsuitable housing or deemed homeless will have an increased risk of developing a range of health issues compared to the general public.
+According to Public Health Scotland, these include:

-Being homeless increases the difficulties people face in accessing health and education services due to their locations, not having official documents for registering for the services, and sometimes embarrassment of being regarded as a homeless person.
+Being homeless increases the difficulties people face in accessing health and education services due to their locations, not having official documents for registering for the services, and sometimes, the embarrassment of being regarded as homeless.